 NinjaTrader

-- Getting Started: Carefully engineered their platform so a user can enjoy quick and easy setup.
+- Getting Started: Carefully engineered their platform so a user can enjoy the quick and easy setup.
 You can download the program and be up and running within 15 minutes.

 Winner: Multicharts